 The idea that the president should not be diagnosed from afar only underscores the point that the president needs to be evaluated up close.

 A presidential-fitness committee—of the sort that Carter and others propose, consisting of nonpartisan medical and psychological experts—could exist in a capacity similar to the Congressional Budget Office.
 It could regularly assess the president’s neurological status and give a battery of cognitive tests to assess judgment, recall, decision making, attention—the sorts of tests that might help a school system assess whether a child is suited to a particular grade level or classroom—and make the results available.

 Such a panel need not have the power to unseat a president, to undo a democratic election, no matter the severity of illness.
 Even if every member deemed a president so impaired as to be unfit to execute the duties of the office, the role of the committee would end with the issuing of that statement.
 Acting on that information—or ignoring or disparaging it—would be up to the people and their elected officials.

-Of course, the calculations of the Congressional Budget Office can be politicized and ignored—and they recently have been.
+Of course, the calculations of the CBO can be politicized and ignored—and they recently have been.
 Almost every Republican legislator voted for health-care bills this year that would have increased the number of uninsured Americans by 20-some million, and they passed a tax bill that will add $1.4 trillion to the federal deficit.
-A majority of Americans did not support the bill—in part because a nonpartisan source of information like the CBO exists to conduct such analyses.
+A majority of Americans did not support the bill—in part because a nonpartisan source of information such as the CBO exists to conduct such analyses.